IQMLatUAB/IQMLServer/README.md

 2. Docker (run as root user)
 3. CMake (Required if ANTs hasn't been installed)
 4. [ANTs](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS)
-    1. Follow the steps to **Post installation: set environment variables PATH and ANTSPATH**
+    1. Follow the steps to **"Post installation: set environment variables PATH and ANTSPATH"**

 ## Download
 There are two ways that can download IQMLServer on the local PC :